gianfrancopiana/wf-google-fonts-search/README.md

 [Webflow](https://webflow.com/) is known for its ease of use and simplicity.
 But I found myself a bit overwhelmed when adding Google fonts.

-Currently, the way to add a font is to select it from a standard [dropdown list in Project settings](https://university.webflow.com/article/google-fonts).
+Currently, the way to add a font is to select it from a standard [dropdown list](https://university.webflow.com/article/google-fonts).
 But there are more than 900 fonts to choose from!

 So I decided to create an alternative that would make adding fonts more simple.